Mean curvature flow with generic low-entropy initial data: Introduction

 In \cite{CCMS:generic1}, we proved a classification of ancient one-sided flows (analogous to the minimal surface results of Hardt--Simon \cite{HardtSimon:foliation}; see Appendix \ref{app:HS} for further discussion) which led to a complete understanding of flows on either side of a neighborhood of a non-generic (compact or asymptotically conical) singularity.
 In particular, we showed that nearby flows to either side do not have such singularities nearby.

 In $\RR^3$, to understand generic mean curvature flow \emph{without} a low-entropy condition (in contrast with this note), one must work at the first non-generic time rather than globally in space-time.
-However, two serious issues arrise when working this way.
-First, there is no partial regularity known for tangent flows past\footnote{At the first singular time, work of Ilmanen \cite{Ilmanen:singularities} and Wang \cite{Wang:ends-conical} completely describe the tangent flows up to the potential occurrence of multiplicity.} the first singular time without a low-entropy bound.
+However, two serious issues arise when working this way.
+First, there is no partial regularity known for tangent flows past\footnote{At the first singular time, work of Ilmanen \cite{Ilmanen:singularities} and Wang \cite{Wang:ends-conical} show that the support of any tangent flow is a smooth self-shrinker with only conical/cylindrical ends.} the first singular time without a low-entropy bound.
 Second, the possibility that a small perturbation of the initial data increases the first singular time slightly without improving the flow in an effective way.
 To that end, in \cite{CCMS:generic1} we had to additionally prove that the nearby flows strictly decrease genus as they avoid the non-generic singularity.
 This genus-loss property is crucial for tackling Huisken's conjecture in $\RR^3$ without a low-entropy condition and is a consequence of the classification of ancient one sided flows, as obtained in \cite{CCMS:generic1}.

 On the other hand, by including a low-entropy condition, here we are able to work \emph{globally} in space-time.
 This allows for significantly simplified arguments.
 In fact, the key observation of this paper is that in this setting one can completely avoid the classification of one-sided ancient flows and instead rely on a soft argument based on compactness and a new geometric property of non-generic shrinkers (see Proposition \ref{prop:geometric-generic}).
 We emphasize that a drawback of the methods used in this note as compared to our previous work is that the arguments used here give no indication as to the local dynamics near a non-generic singularity (such information was obtained in \cite{CCMS:generic1} near asymptotically conical and compact shrinkers; see also \cite{Colding-Minicozzi:dynamics,ChoiMantoulidis}).